Health Savings (HSA) and Health Reimbursement (HRA) Accounts

-When enrolling in Plan C, you must also enroll in either an HSA or an HRA.
+When enrolling in Plan C or Plan N, you must also enroll in either an HSA or an HRA.

 Benefits - HSA

-Both you and your employer contribute money to the Health Savings Account (HSA).
+Both you and KU, as your employer, contribute money to the Health Savings Account (HSA).
 For information about those contribution amounts, please see the State Employee Health Plan's information about HSAs.

 Your HSA belongs to you and is "portable" which means that even if you leave your employer, you take your account with you and can use it to pay eligible medical expenses.
 Since the account belongs to you, you are responsible for the account investments and fees, so be sure to review the HSA investment options and fees that apply.